Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

 #### The four pillars

-Four pillars act as the standing contract for how agents behave: **Security**, **Reliability**, **Precision**, and **Clarity**.
-They are not slogans.
-Each one maps to concrete habits enforced across the cluster, from signed handoffs and narrow file access to bounded retries, structured findings, and a redaction pass before anything is published.
+**Security**, **Reliability**, **Precision**, and **Clarity** are the standing contract for how agents behave.
+Each maps to habits the cluster actually enforces.

-#### Precision

-Precision is the pillar I lean on most day to day.
-It means outputs carry exactly the detail and scope the task requires: no filler, no sprawl, no extra machinery when a simpler path works.

-In practice, that shows up everywhere.
-Swarm role prompts stay short and task-shaped.
-Identity files stay focused so they do not bloat every prompt.
-Homer keeps answers direct; dispatch and summon calls include a one-sentence rationale, not an essay.
-Personality and flavor are opt-in for demo or social settings, not the default path for real work.
-Before re-asking a question, agents search memory.
-Before waking a standing agent, they delegate the minimum scope a swarm worker can handle.
-Governance screens prune duplicate or low-value proposals before anyone spends tokens on a full review.

-What Precision pushes back against: verbose prompts that describe what an agent *is* instead of what it should *do*; identity files that grow into essays and load on every run; adding roles, pipelines, or layers without clear functional value; summoning a worker for a lookup that one memory search would settle.

-The audit layer flags when context files or prompts start growing beyond what the job needs.
-Admin review of identity diffs is the backstop.
-Precision keeps the cluster usable over months, not just impressive on day one.

 <details>
-<summary>Security, Reliability, and Clarity</summary>
+<summary>Security, Reliability, Precision, and Clarity</summary>

-**Security** means no secret leakage, no unnecessary access, no unsafe egress, and no silent self-modification.
-Dispatch requires a signing key verified at the gateway.
-External fetches pass through a domain-scoped choke point.
-Archive reads are Lucy-owned with an audit trail.
-API keys live in the macOS Keychain, not in prompts or repos.
-Drafts pass through a redaction skill before they leave home context.
+**Security:** no secret leakage, narrow access, gated egress, no silent self-modification.
+Keys stay in Keychain; drafts get redacted before they leave home.

-**Reliability** means observable behavior, bounded retries and timeouts, durable state where it matters, and clear incident escalation.
-A coordinator watchdog restarts roles that miss heartbeats.
-Mode state persists across restarts.
-Retries are capped with backoff.
-Incident mode routes to stronger models when quality is not enough for the risk level.
-Long work checkpoints to the database instead of dying inside a container timeout.
+**Reliability:** bounded retries and timeouts, durable state where it matters, watchdog restarts for dead roles, incident mode when quality is not enough for the risk.

-**Clarity** means explicit ownership, explainable dispatch, structured evidence, and understandable failures.
-Every finding names its agent, kind, summary, and references.
-Governance transitions are logged.
-The roster matches configuration; there are no phantom agents.
-Publication follows a fixed provenance chain: source draft, redaction, verifier when needed, admin approval.
-No agent bypasses that chain.
+**Precision:** exactly the detail the task needs, nothing more.
+Short prompts, lean identity files, search memory before re-asking, delegate the minimum scope, no extra machinery when a simpler path works.

+**Clarity:** explicit ownership, structured findings with references, logged governance transitions, and a fixed publication chain (draft, redaction, review, admin approval).

 </details>